kubeflow/website/content/en/docs/components/training/overview.md

 You can define various distributed strategy supported by PyTorch in your training code, and Training Operator will set the appropriate environment variables for `torchrun`.

-### Distributed Training for Tensorflow
+### Distributed Training for TensorFlow

-This diagram shows how Training Operator creates Tensorflow parameter server (PS) and workers for [PS distributed training](https://www.tensorflow.org/tutorials/distribute/parameter_server_training).
+This diagram shows how Training Operator creates TensorFlow parameter server (PS) and workers for [PS distributed training](https://www.tensorflow.org/tutorials/distribute/parameter_server_training).

 <img src="/docs/components/training/images/distributed-tfjob.drawio.svg"